NextCenturyCorporation/itm-scenario-validator/README.md

 * If the scene is the first scene, `scenes[].state` should _not_ be provided
 * No blanket can appear on the character at the start.
 * If a character's `unseen` property is `true`, none of the `vitals` are required

+#### Injury treatment rules
+* An injury may not be partially treated
+* An injury's treatments_applied property must either be 0 or equal to treatments_required
+* An injury's status must be 'treated' iff treatments_applied == treatments_required

 #### Eval Mode
 When not running in training mode (-t), additional checks are implemented: